Florida men imprisoned for murder for 42 years ordered free

 Williams died instantly but Marshall was able to flag down a car that drove her to a hospital.
 She identified Williams and Myers as the shooters.

-The men claimed they had been at a birthday party a block from the shooting and other party-goers backed up their alibis.
+The men claimed they had been at a birthday party a block from the shooting, and other party-goers backed up their alibis.

 Their first trial ended in mistrial; the men were convicted at a second trial during which prosecutors contended a drug debt was the motive.
 Defense attorneys presented no witnesses and entered no evidence but instead attacked Marshall's credibility as a witness.